opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

 # Extraction and evaluation of the data
-GeoE3 quality dashboard - method for scoring services using metadata and monitoring information.
-You can read more about the project at https://geoe3.eu/ and https://geoe3platform.eu/geoe3/

 ## Required input

 The program will ask for the following input (6):
 - JSON structure file path ;
-- Service ID number ;
+- Service ID number (for service availability evaluation, provided by Spatineo API) ;
 - XML dataset metadata file path ;
 - XML service metadata file path ;
 - CVS quality evaluation file from GeoE3 quality software path ;